hbrenkman/ostrich/README.md

       Sum the disciplines togther and pass the total cost on to the structure with levels and spaces component in page.tsx.

 # 2 structure/building component/duplicates
-   In the structure component we add the construction totals for each space to give as a structure construction total.
+   In the structure component we use the construction value from construction_costs table with cost_type "totals" for each space to give as a structure construction total.
    fee_duplicate_structures:  This table adjust the construction costs for duplicate structures/building.
 The parent structure has index 1 in this table with a rate of 1.
 The second entry in this table with id 2, would represent the second structure/building and first duplicate.
 It has a rate of 0.75.
 The thrid entry would have id 3 and represent duplicate 2 with rate 0.5625.  so it goes.
 The 10th structure (duplicate 9) and subsequent duplicates allhave the same rate represented by the rate with id 10.

    if we have a total structure construction cost of 10000 for the parent structure then the duplicate 1 total construction cost for the structure would be 10000x0.75 = 75000.
 The same applies for the discipline construction costs.

 # 3 fee calculations using FixedFees.tsx component
    These construction costs from above are passed on to the FixedFees.tsx component.
-   design_fee_scale:  this table has a field called construction_cost, prime_consultant_fee and then fraction_of_prime_rate_mechanical, fraction_of_prime_rate_electrical, fraction_of_prime_rate_plumbing and fraction_of_prime_rate_structural.
+   design_fee_scale:  this table has a field called construction_cost, prime_consultant_rate and then fraction_of_prime_rate_mechanical, fraction_of_prime_rate_electrical, fraction_of_prime_rate_plumbing and fraction_of_prime_rate_structural.
 These are used to adjust the prime rate by discipline.

    Calculating a dengineering fee:  we take the total construction cost of the structure passed to FixedFee.tsx after it has been corrected by cost indices etc. as described above.
-We find the bracket this corrected construction cost falls in on the design_fee_scale and get the corresponding prime_consultant_fee which is a percentage value.
+We find the bracket this corrected construction cost falls in on the design_fee_scale and get the corresponding prime_consultant_rate which is a percentage value.
 Let's say the corrected construction cost passed to the FixedFee.tsx component is $170,000 and the mechanical discipline construction cost is $75,000.
 In the design_fee_scale table we get the entries:
-         construction_cost    prime_consultant_fee fraction_of_prime_rate_mechanical ....
+         construction_cost    prime_consultant_rate fraction_of_prime_rate_mechanical ....
          150,000              9.12                 7.5
          200,000              8.83                 7.5

          to calculate the design fee for mechanical discipline on the $170,000 structure total construction cost we do the following:

-         170,000 falls between 150,000 and 200,000 so we use the 8.83% prime_consultant_fee.
+         170,000 falls between 150,000 and 200,000 so we use the 8.83% prime_consultant_rate.
-         To get the mechanbical discipline fee we say then 75,000 x 8.83% x 7.5% = 497.
+         To get the mechanical discipline fee we say then 75,000 x 8.83% x 7.5% = 497.

          We do the same for the other disciplines